-You can interact with Hadoop from your Domino executors by configuring your Domino environment with the necessary software dependencies and credentials.
+To interact with Hadoop from your Domino executors, configure your Domino environment with the necessary software dependencies and credentials.
 Domino supports most providers of Hadoop solutions, including MapR, Cloudera, and Amazon EMR.
-Once a Domino environment is set up to connect to your cluster, Domino projects can use the environment to work with Hadoop applications.
+After a Domino environment is set up to connect to your cluster, Domino projects can use the environment to work with Hadoop applications.

 If your Domino administrators have already created an environment for connecting to a Hadoop cluster, you can follow these subsections of the setup instructions to use that environment in your Domino project.